CMMB South Sudan History

 Focus on Kenya

-The first group of medical residents traveled to eastern Kenya, expanding CMMB Kenya’s capabilities.
+The first group of medical residents traveled to eastern Kenya, expanding CMMB Kenya’s capacities.

 Growing Healthcare Access in Haiti

-The Bishop Joseph M. Sullivan Center for Health opened in Côtes-de-Fer, Haiti, providing healthcare to more than 135,000 people for the first time.
+The Bishop Joseph M. Sullivan Center for Health opened in Côtes-de-Fer, Haiti, providing healthcare to more than 70,000 people.

 Delivering Health Solutions to Women and Children